Hyperhidrosis and Athlete’s Foot

 Sweaty feet are consistently ranked as one of the top risk factors for athlete’s foot and can even be the cause of recurring cases of the condition.
 In fact, a 2001 study found that hyperhidrosis, along with hot, humid climates and sporting activities, were the primary risk factors associated with athlete’s foot.

-The link between plantar hyperhidrosis has been further analyzed in several clinical studies.
+The link between plantar hyperhidrosis and Athlete's foot has been further analyzed in several clinical studies.
 A study found that the overall risk of any skin (cutaneous) infection was increased in sites with hyperhidrosis.
 There is also an increased risk of fungal infections, with a particularly increased risk for dermatophyte infections (those responsible for athlete’s foot).
 In a recent German study, researchers noted a 3.5-fold increased risk for patients with athlete’s foot to have hyperhidrosis.
 This is caused by the maceration (softening) of the skin due to excessive sweating.
 In the case of plantar hyperhidrosis, excessive sweat can soften the skin and decrease the defense against fungal infection, and can also weaken toenails, leading to ingrown toenails.
 Sweaty feet are a major annoyance, which can also lead to a range of skin and nail infections.

 How can you prevent Athlete’s Foot?